mundschenk-at/avatar-privacy/readme.txt

 == Changelog ==

+=  2.4.5 (2021-02-07) =
+* _Bugfix_: Gravatar opt-ins by anonymous commenters are now properly saved on WordPress 5.5 and later.

 = 2.4.4 (2021-02-03) =
 * _Bugfix_: Gracefully handle changes to WordPress' default DB collation (no more `Illegal mix of collations` errors).